 Advantages of a Sole Proprietorship

-Registering your business comes with a lot of advantages, including:
+Registering your business comes with a lot of benefits, including:

 It’s simple and affordable

 Whether you want to start a food kiosk, a one-person repair shop, or a freelance writing business, a sole proprietorship is a pretty flexible choice for your corporate form.
 With less paperwork to file, you only need to keep simple documentation for this business setup.
 You only need to fill out a simple government form to register a fictitious business name, for example.
 This government site helps you out by explaining the differences between various corporate entities and how to incorporate in Ontario, Alberta, British Columbia, and Quebec.
 You may also qualify for sole proprietorship tax deductions.

 As long as your business remains small, a sole proprietorship is the most flexible business form to change.
 You can make any change you want, including changing business policies and type of business, without much cost or process.
 Sole proprietorships also offer a higher degree of control and fast decision making opportunities.
 Unlike in partnerships or corporations, you don’t need consent or approval from partners or officers to make any business decision.

 The most common disadvantages of a sole proprietorship business include:

 In a sole proprietorship, your small business is personally liable for business actions and debts.
 A sole proprietorship doesn’t exist as an entirely separate entity, and thus, all personal property or wealth is linked to the business.
 If your business goes bankrupt, you may have to have to dig into your pocket to pay debts.

 As an aspiring business owner, you want your business to grow and take advantage of new opportunities in the next few years.
 But with a sole proprietorship, finding potential investors and raising capital is no easy task.
 Investors have less peace of mind regarding the use and security of their investment when it comes to a business with no separate legal entity.